nicolas-van/bootstrap-4-github-pages/index.md

 You should at least edit the `_config.yml` file to edit your website's metadata, like the title, description and repository URL.

-### Customize your theme
+### Change your theme

-Let's be honest, this theme uses a vanilla version of Bootstrap 4 and an unmodified Bootstrap is quite unpleasant to the eye.
-You want to change that.
+This website uses the [Minty](https://bootswatch.com/minty/) Bootstrap theme by default.
+And you don't want to use the same theme everyone else uses do you?

 You can of course modify anything in the `_includes`, `_layouts` and `_sass` folders to customize both the HTML or CSS of your website, possibly referring to the [Bootstrap documentation](https://getbootstrap.com/) or the [Jekyll documentation](https://jekyllrb.com/) when needed.
 This is a normal part of web development and it is outside the scope of this guide.

-But if you don't know where to start I can recommend you to import a starting theme from [Bootswatch](https://bootswatch.com/).
+But if you don't know where to start I can recommend you to import a theme from [Bootswatch](https://bootswatch.com/).

 * Go on [Bootswatch](https://bootswatch.com/) and choose a theme that you like.
 * Using the top bar, download its `_variables.scss` and `_bootswatch.scss` files.
 * Copy the content of `_variables.scss` in `_sass/_variables.scss`.
 * Copy the content of `_bootswatch.scss` in `_sass/_bootstrap_customization.scss`.

-That's it, you now have a totally different appearance compared to a vanilla Bootstrap 4.
+That's it, you now have a totally different appearance for you website.

 ### Modify the content